hzi-bifo/FrechetTreeDistance/Data/README.md

 * Wallace_H5N1_HA.map: text file containing information which new identifier represents which sequence.
 * Wallace_H5N1_HA.locations.txt: text file with the assigned location for each sequence identifier.
 * distance.matrix.csv: csv file containing the symmetric distance matrix with distances between all observed locations and including the locations as row and column names.
+* Wallace_H5N1_HA.locations.clustered.txt: text file with the assigned location after clustering for each sequence identifier.
+* distance.matrix.clustered.csv: csv file containing the symmetric distance matrix after clustering with distances between all observed locations and including the locations as row and column names.

 ## Result data

 These files include:
 * Five phylogenetic trees ([method].phy) in Newick format in a folder called trees.
 All nodes in these trees are labeled.
 * For each tree the corresponding phylogeographic reconstruction ([method].annotation.txt) given in a tab delimited file with a column called "label" containing the node label and a column called "location" containing the inferred location (in case of internal nodes) or the given location (in case of leaf nodes).

+The subfolders in this directory further contain these results for the analysis using clustered locations and [parsimony ASR](https://github.com/hzi-bifo/FrechetTreeDistance/tree/master/Data/Results/Clustered%20locations/Parsimony), as well as [maximum likelihood ASR](https://github.com/hzi-bifo/FrechetTreeDistance/tree/master/Data/Results/Clustered%20locations/Maximum%20Likelihood).

 Additional results like tables with the Robinson Foulds and Fréchet tree distances and figures of all phylogenetic trees can be found in the folder [Figures&Tables](https://github.com/hzi-bifo/FrechetTreeDistance/tree/master/Figures%26Tables).